adityaswamy18/ChatGPT-Style-AI-Chatbot/README.md

 🪝 Custom session handling using dynamic session ke

 🧪 How to Use

-Import the provided .json workflow file into n8n
+1.Import the provided .json workflow file into n8n

-Configure Google Gemini API Key
+2.Configure Google Gemini API Key

-Activate the workflow
+3.Activate the workflow

-Copy the webhook URL generated
+4.Copy the webhook URL generated

-Send a POST request with JSON
+5.Send a POST request with JSON

-Get AI-generated responses in real-time
+6.Get AI-generated responses in real-time